krokedil/paysoncheckout-for-woocommerce/README.txt

 == CHANGELOG ==

+= 2017.12.06    - version 1.1.12 =
+* Fix			- Re-add possibility to send items to Payson with price set to 0.
+* Fix           - Only include Krokedil compatibility functions if they don't already exist (compat w other plugins).

 = 2017.11.22	- version 1.1.11 =
 * Fix			- Don’t send items to Payson with price set to 0.
 Product Bundles compatibility fix.